iviviano/Algorithms/Grading/HW2.md

 Great job!
 Please make use of the `cond` special form more.
 It is generally more readable than `if`.
 Every instance of nested `if`'s should be replaced by a `cond`.

-Also, follow this format for your tests:
+Also, follow this format for your non-predicate tests:
 ```
 (test-equal? "label"
               test